Circassia: Kanzhal

 In 1708, Circassians paid a great tribute to the Ottoman sultan in order to prevent Tatar raids, but the sultan did not fulfill the obligation and the Tatars raided all the way to the center of Circassia, robbing everything they could.
-For this reason, Kabardian Circassians announced that they would never pay tribute to the Crimean Khan and the Ottoman Sultan again.
-The Ottomans sent their army of at least 20,000 men to Kabardia under the leadership of the Crimean khan Kaplan-Girey to conquer the Circassians and ordered him collect the tribute.
+For this reason, Kabardian Circassians announced that they would never pay tribute to the Crimean Khan and the Ottoman Sultan again to Kabardia under the leadership of the Crimean khan Kaplan-Girey to conquer the Circassians and ordered him collect the tribute.
 The Ottomans expected an easy victory against the Kabardinians, but the Circassians won because of the strategy set up by the Kazaniko Jabagh.

-The Turkish-Crimean army was completely destroyed overnight.
+The Crimean army was completely destroyed overnight.
 The Crimean Khan Kaplan-Giray barely managed to save his life, and was humiliated, all the way to his shoes taken, leaving his brother, son, field tools, tents and personal belongings.

 Russo-Circassian War

 In 1714, Peter I established a plan to occupy the Caucasus.
 Although he was unable to implement this plan, he laid the political and ideological foundation for the occupation to take place.
 Catherine II started putting this plan into action.
 The Russian army was deployed on the banks of the Terek River.

 The Russian military tried to impose authority by building a series of forts, but these forts in turn became the new targets of raids and indeed sometimes the highlanders actually captured and held the forts.
-Under Yermolov, the Russian military began using a strategy of disproportionate retribution for raids.
+Under Yermolov, the Russian military began using a strategy of disproportionate retribution for the raids against their forts before.
 Russian troops retaliated by destroying villages where resistance fighters were thought to hide, as well as employing assassinations, kidnappings and the execution of whole families.
 Because the resistance was relying on sympathetic villages for food, the Russian military also systematically destroyed crops and livestock and killed Circassian civilians.
 Circassians responded by creating a tribal federation encompassing all tribes of the area.
 In 1840 Karl Friedrich Neumann estimated the Circassian casualties at around one and a half million.
 Some sources state that hundreds of thousands of others died during the exodus.
 Several historians use the phrase "Circassian massacres" for the consequences of Russian actions in the region.